Things to Do in St. Thomas with Kids (2026 Family Guide) | The Passport Pal Blog

 The duty-free allowance is genuinely good.

 At $1,600 per person duty-free (vs. $800 at most other Caribbean ports), St. Thomas is legitimately one of the best shopping ports in the Caribbean.
-If parents are jewelry or electronics shoppers, this is worth noting.
 Main Street in Charlotte Amalie has the most concentrated shopping.

 If you’re going to St. John, leave more time than you think.

-The St. John trip is wonderful but the logistics are genuinely multi-step — taxi, ferry, taxi, beach, reverse.
+The St. John trip is wonderful but the logistics are genuinely multi-step.
 Give yourself at least 90 minutes back to the ship from Trunk Bay.
-Families who miscalculate the return trip end up rushing and stressed, which ruins an otherwise beautiful day.
+Families who miscalculate the return trip end up rushing and stressed.

 📱